 The DJI Mini 2 drone, launched in November 2020, is the successor to the 249g Mavic Mini launched in October the previous year.
 That weight is significant enough to make it into the first sentence of a review because it is the limit below which several countries allow users to fly drones without registering.
-Since registration is rarely free and can sometimes involve and online test, this drone and its predecessor occupy a special place in the market.
+Since registration is rarely free, and can sometimes involve a test (online or otherwise), this drone and its predecessor occupy a special place in the market.

 Looking at the launch dates, however, might well cause you to ask “Just why is this drone getting an update after less than 13 months?”
 Looking at the airframe, however, might well cause you to ask “Is it actually getting an update at all?”
 This revision has, however, chosen to concentrate on areas which had been of most interest to prosumers it brings a 4K camera (doubling the pixel count from 2.7K), more powerful motors and – perhaps most excitingly – DJI’s OcuSync 2.0 radio system, more than doubling the drone’s range.

 There have also been some useful improvements to the camera – principally the arrival of Raw mode, panoramas and exposure bracketing.
 In making these updates DJI have added value, which they’ve also chosen to reflect by adding $50 / £50 to the price.
 The key question then must be “Are the improvements worth it?
 For everyone?
 Just for video?
 Photographers?
 Instagrammers?”
 You can check out my Mavic Mini review for some additional context.